Felix Manalo: Biography

 Cover of the August 1939 issue of the Pasugo, the official publication of the Iglesia ni Cristo, featuring an artist's depiction of the "angel from the East" which INC members believe to be Manalo himself.

 Manalo was born as Felix Ysagun in Barrio Calzada, Tipas, Taguig, Manila province (now Calzada, Taguig, Metro Manila) on May 10, 1886, the eldest child of Mariano Ysagun y Villanueva and Bonifacia Manalo y Cruz.
 While records of his baptismal was lost, because parish records would only go back as early as June 1886, it is believed that he was christened on May 18, the feast day of Felix of Cantalice, most likely his namesake given the common practice of Catholic Filipino families during that period to name their child after saints whose feast fall on the date of birth or baptismal.
 Raised to a poor rural family, he received little formal education.
-His father died when he was two to three years old, from which he began using his mother's last name Manalo.
+His father died when he was two to three years old, from which he began using his mother's maiden name Manalo.
 At the age of seven, Manalo was said to have attended classes under a certain "Maestro Cario" in Manila.
 His studies were interrupted by the Philippine Revolution in 1896, prompting him not to pursue further formal education, and turn to farming and hatmaking instead.

 Manalo began questioning Catholic teachings by the late 1890s.
 He resided in Manila at his uncle Mariano Borja, a Catholic priest assigned to a local parish in Sampaloc.
 During this period, Manalo started becoming disillusioned with mainstream Catholic faith and began believing in colorumism, a syncretism of Christian and animist beliefs popular among Filipino peasants during the revolution, making secret trips to Mount Banahaw and Mount San Cristobal in southern Luzon.
 During the early years of the American period, Manalo became interested in Protestant doctrine that entered the country through American missionaries.
 In 1904, he became a Methodist, switching among Protestant denominations until 1911, when he became a Seventh-day Adventist lay preacher.
 (Note: Some sources indicate that Manalo was an Adventist pastor, but official Adventist sources say that the first Filipino ministers were ordained by the church by 1919, excluding Manalo.)
 After being antagonized by fellow Adventists for his colorum past, and being reprimanded for his elopement with his future wife (they were married in a different church), Manalo left Adventism in 1913, and associated himself with atheist and agnostic peers.
 Frustrated with the doctrines of foreign denominations, he soon began personally studying the Bible which culminated in November 1913 when he concluded that a fresh examination of the Bible is needed from a non-Western perspective.